MBCH 502 Clinical Molecular Cell Biology (5 credits)

 Course Directors Drs.
 Choe and Lu

-This is a course of lectures, student presentations, and seminars by outside speakers on aspects of enzymology.
-The following subjects are covered: protein sequence methodology, X-ray crystallography, computer graphic modeling, chemical and enzyme kinetics including regulatory kinetics, enzyme mechanisms, chemical modification of enzymes, and site-directed mutagenesis.
+This is a course of lectures, student presentations, and seminars by outside speakers on aspects of medically relevant proteins and enzymes.
+The following subjects are covered: protein sequence methodology, disease states and drug design considerations, X-ray crystallography, computer graphic modeling, chemical and enzyme kinetics including regulatory kinetics, enzyme mechanisms, and chemical modification of enzymes..
 Offered every other year, alternating with GBCH 544.
 Prerequisite: MBCH600A.

 Original research projects are also offered in several faculty labs.
 Advanced Genetics as well as all graduate courses are available to medical students.